learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q20.** An accessibility auditor flags that an `<audio>` element on a podcast page has no text alternative.
+**Q.** An accessibility auditor flags that an `<audio>` element on a podcast page has no text alternative.
 What is the recommended HTML5-compliant fix?

 - A) Add `alt="Podcast audio"` to the `<audio>` element.
 - B) Add `controls` and provide a transcript or `<track kind="descriptions">` alongside the `<audio>` element.